GrantKop/Capstone-Space-Ship-Simulator-Game/README.md

 - Grant Kopczenski

 ## Description
 An immersive space flight simulator with built-in smart collision avoidance and a beautiful environment.
-This was a project created for our senior capstone requirement.
+This project was created with Unreal Engine 5 for our senior capstone requirement.

 ## Screenshots
 ### Main Menu